Gorgo, Queen of Sparta: Marriage and reign

 After Cleomenes's death in 489 BC, Gorgo was left as his sole heiress.
 By 490, she was apparently already married to her half-uncle Leonidas I. Despite being the daughter and wife of Spartan kings, Gorgo herself could not be considered a queen, as royal women in Sparta did not typically hold a special role in society.
 The title of "queen" being used to describe Greek women would not appear until the late Hellenistic period.
 That said, Gorgo did hold a certain amount of authority and influence in Spartan politics.

 Arguably, Gorgo's most significant role occurred prior to the Persian invasion of 480 BC.
 According to Herodotus's Histories, Demaratus, then in exile at the Persian court, sent a warning to Sparta about Xerxes's pending invasion.
-In order to prevent the message from being intercepted by the Persians or their vassal states, the message was written on a wooden tablet and then covered with wax.
+To prevent the message from being intercepted by the Persians or their vassal states, the message was written on a wooden tablet and then covered with wax.
 The Spartans did not know what to do with the seemingly blank wax tablet, until Gorgo advised them to clear the wax off the tablet.
 She is described by David Kahn in his book The Codebreakers as one of the first female cryptanalysts whose name has been recorded.

 Historian and novelist Helena P. Schrader speculates that in the time after the Battle of Marathon and leading up to the Battle of Thermopylae, Leonidas I would have travelled to other city-states to coordinate the Greek coalition, and that he brought Gorgo with him.
-It is here, Schrader postulates, that Gorgo would have had her famous exchange in which she told an Athenian woman that Spartan women were the only Greek women to "give birth to men".
+Here, Schrader postulates, Gorgo would have had her famous exchange in which she told an Athenian woman that Spartan women were the only Greek women to "give birth to men".

 According to Plutarch, before the Battle of Thermopylae, knowing that her husband's death in battle was inevitable, she asked him what to do.
-Leonidas replied "marry a good man who will treat you well, bear him children, and live a good life".
+Leonidas replied, "marry a good man who will treat you well, bear him children, and live a good life".

 Children

 She had at least one son by Leonidas I, Pleistarchus, co-king of Sparta from 480 BC to his death in 458 BC.

 Her son was a minor at his father's death, so his uncle Cleombrotus (died 480 BC) and his first cousin and heir Pausanias (r.
 480–479 BC) acted as his regent and tutor.
-It was Pausanias who was the architect of the combined Greek victory at the Battle of Plataea (479 BC).
+Pausanias was the architect of the combined Greek victory at the Battle of Plataea (479 BC).
 After Pausanias fell into disfavor and was accused of plotting treason, Pleistarchus ruled with the other king of Sparta, Leotychidas II (and then his grandson Archidamus) until his death 459/458 BC.